weaviate/weaviate/gsi/README.md

 This codebase contains all the Gemini Plugin code, so build and deploy the container as you would normally (see the script at "gsi/rundockerbuild.sh." )

 The following environmental variables are unique to Gemini Plugin configuration at the server:
-* *GEMINI_ALLOCATION_ID*  This must be set to a valid allocation id.
+* *GEMINI_ALLOCATION_ID*  -This must be set to a valid allocation id.
 Please consult your onboarding instructions or reach out to your GSI support contact for more information.
-* *GEMINI_DATA_DIRECTORY* This directory must exist and live under "/home/public" (it's an FVS requirement.)
+* *GEMINI_DATA_DIRECTORY* -This directory must exist and live under "/home/public" (it's an FVS requirement.)
 In addition to the FVS API, this directory is critical for data transfer from the Gemini Plugin.
-* *GEMINI_FVS_SERVER* This is the server address of your FVS server.
+* *GEMINI_FVS_SERVER* -This is the server address of your FVS server.
 Typically, its value should be 'localhost' since the FVS server would typically be co-located with your Weaviate server instance.
-* *GEMINI_DEBUG* By default its false.
+* *GEMINI_DEBUG* -By default its false.
 Set to 'true' (lower-case) to see more Gemini Plugin log messages printed to the console.
 This is useful when debugging Gemini Plugin configuration issues.

 See the docker-compose file at 'gsi/docker/docker-compose-sanity.yml' for an example of how to set these environmental variables.